YvanMazy/TransferProxy/.github/README.md

 - **Transfer packet**: Automatically transfers players upon connection using the new "Transfer packets".
 - **High performance**: Built to be very light and fast, it aims to have minimal resource cost.
-- **Flexibility**: (Soon) Designed to support addons for targeted server selection and custom redirection strategies.
+- **Flexibility**: Designed to support plugins for targeted server selection and custom redirection strategies.

 ## ⚙️ How to use it ?

-The project is currently under development but it is already possible to use it.
+The project is currently under development; but it is already possible to use it.
 To do this you will have to clone the repository and modify the Main class located [here](https://github.com/Darkkraft/TransferProxy/blob/master/core/src/main/java/be/darkkraft/transferproxy/main/Main.java#L38).
 It's a little tedious but that will quickly change.